ADR 0047 - Service Maintenance and Upgrades (Framework 2.0)

 Disadvantages:

-• Experimental: CronOperation/WatchOperation still alpha in Crossplane
+• Experimental: CronOperation/WatchOperation is still alpha in Crossplane

 • Complex Logic in Go: Maintenance logic embedded in composition function code